joint-online-judge/JOJ3/README.md

 ## Workflow

+These steps are executed within [runner-images](https://focs.ji.sjtu.edu.cn/git/JOJ/runner-images), as specified in the YAML files under `.gitea/workflows` in student repositories.
+Our customized [`act_runner`](https://github.com/focs-gitea/act_runner) ensures that only labeled images controlled by administrators can be used.
+Furthermore, our private Docker registry requires authentication for pushing images, so only administrator-created images can be used to run `joj3`.

-These steps are executed in runner-images.
-We use `sudo -E -u tt` to elevate the permission and run `joj3` with environment variables from gitea actions.
-All the secret files should be stored in the host machine with user `tt` and mounted into the runner (e.g. `/home/tt/.config`).
-Since the runner uses user `student`, we can keep the data safe.
+Inside the container created by `act_runner`, we use `sudo -E -u tt` to elevate permissions and run `joj3` with environment variables provided by Gitea Actions.
+All sensitive files should be stored on the host machine under the `tt` user's directory and mounted into the runner (e.g., `/home/tt/.config`).
+Allowed mount directories are also limited in `act_runner` configuration.
+Since the default `student` user inside the container (created from runner-images) shares the same UID as the `student` user on the host, which does not have the permission to access `tt`'s files.
+This helps ensure data security.

+Here are the steps `joj3` will run.

 1. Parse the message.
     - It will use the git commit message from `HEAD`.
 The message should meet the [Conventional Commits specification](https://www.conventionalcommits.org/).
 We use `scope` and `description` here.
 Also, a suffix `[group]` will be used to decide which stages will be run later.